 Navigate HTML File to Read HTML Contents in C#

-- Prepare HTML code and initiate HTMLDocument class object.
+- Prepare HTML code and create an HTMLDocument object.

 - Get the reference to the first child (first SPAN) of the BODY.

-- Navigate through the child nodes and extract information.
+- Traverse child nodes and extract the required information.

 Read HTML File as String in C#

-You can read HTML files as a string in C# from any URL with the following steps:
+You can read HTML files as a string in C# from any URL with these steps:

-- Read the text contents of the HTML format.
+- Read the text content of the HTML page.

-- Write the TXT file with extracted text from HTML via URL.
+- Write a TXT file with the extracted text.

-The code sample below elaborates on how to read an HTML file as String in C# from any URL:
+The code sample below explains how to read an HTML file as a string in C# from any URL:

 Free Evaluation License